agile-connors/agile-connors/README.md

   - *Last 24 hours:* Review backlog items.
 Buy pretzels.
   - *Next 24 hours:* Document impediment removal plan.

+We discussed **impediments** at length and there turned out to be quite a few:

+- Schedules, locations / distance
+- Initial set up of environment
+- Lack of experience with technology
+- Testability (a lot of UI and not a lot of stored state)

+Our **impediment removal** plan is as follows:

+TODO

 ### Sprint Review

 TODO